EBolinVA/PyBer_Analysis/README.md

 [Module Solution](PyBer_Challenge.ipynb): Any module demos or solution files for the module async content are located in this folder.

 ## Results
-Analysis of the data showed that more rides occurred in urban areas in 2019.

 A summary of the data by city type shows the large difference in numbers of total rides and total drivers in urban areas compared to suburban and rural areas.
 Even though fares in urban areas are on average lower than suburban and rural fares, the number of rides in urban areas results in higher revenue in total fares.
 However, the average fare per driver is highest in rural areas.